anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 ### Instruction encoder/decoder

 Before moving on to the implementation, here's a small tool that would aid in your understanding of instructions and their working.
-This tool helps you to decode RISCV32I instructions quickly and convert them to their corresponding assembly code.
+This tool helps you to decode RISCV32I instructions quickly and convert them to their corresponding assembly code. (for example, `00000000000000000000000010000011` to `lb x1, 0(x0)`)

 <div class="container" id="input-container">
   <input type="text" class="input-box" id="input-box" placeholder="Instruction">